Nino Cipri: Career

-Their fiction has been published in a number of magazines and publications, including Tordotcom, Fireside Magazine, Nightmare Magazine, Daily Science Fiction and other places.
-Cipri's short story "The Shape of My Name," described as "a heart-rending vision of the struggles of time travelers bound to a single house and family," was a finalist for the 2015 Tiptree/Otherwise Award and was reprinted in the Tachyon Publications anthology The New Voices of Science Fiction, edited by Hannu Rajaniemi and Jacob Weisman.
+Their fiction has been published in a number of magazines and publications, including Tor.com, Fireside Magazine, Nightmare Magazine, Daily Science Fiction and other places.
+Cipri's short story "The Shape of My Name," described as "a heart-rending vision of the struggles of time travelers bound to a single house and family," was a finalist for the 2015 James Tiptree Jr. Award and was reprinted in the Tachyon Publications anthology The New Voices of Science Fiction, edited by Hannu Rajaniemi and Jacob Weisman.
 Their short story "Opals and Clay" was a finalist for the 2016 Tiptree/Otherwise Award.

-Their novella Finna was published in 2020 by Tordotcom.
+Their novella Finna was published in 2020 by Tor.com.
 It was followed by a sequel, Defekt, in 2021.